 According to FERPA, these rights, which may be exercised by the parents of elementary or secondary school students, belong to the student once he/she is in attendance at an institution of postsecondary education, regardless of the student's age or who is paying their tuition bills.

-To Obtain Access to Your Son/Daughter's Grades in Compliance with FERPA:
+To Obtain Access to Your Son/Daughter's Educational Records in Compliance with FERPA:

 Before the University decides whether to provide the information, your son/daughter will be informed of your request, which should be sent to:

 Office of the Associate Provost